The rare, special gift of Leonardo da Vinci

 - He wrote in a mirror image, from right to left.

-- Leonardo rare, special gift made him get fascinated his entire life with nature and especially birds and the concept of flight.
+- Leonardo rare, special gift made him get fascinated with nature and especially birds and the concept of flight.

-- To quench his thirst for knowledge, he needed money, hence his constant search for patrons or commissions which would help pay for his living, studio, and apprentices.
+- To quench his thirst for knowledge, he needed money.
+This explains his constant search for patrons or commissions to pay for his living.

 - He was never a rich man.
 Many pages in his codices have scribbled budgets where Leonardo calculated to make ends meet.